 The community plan, initially adopted in 1975, provided a number of broad goals which were largely written to prevent the many problems associated with urban sprawl.
-The framework of the community plan continues to be guided by several identifiable needs, such as establishing "a physical, social, and economically-balanced community;" and "a self-containment and feeling of community among the future residents of Carmel Valley."
+The framework of the community plan continues to be guided by several identifiable needs, such as establishing "a physical, social, and economically-balanced community;" and "a selfcontainment and feeling of community among the future residents of Carmel Valley."

 The Carmel Valley Community Plan preserves natural open space, situates lower-density housing on the periphery and creates a more intensely developed town center core within defined neighborhoods.
 One Paseo represents one of the last developable infill properties within Carmel Valley.
-Located at the gateway to the community, this unique place will nurture and complement the fabric of Carmel Valley by linking the neighborhoods together with daily activities.
+Located at an important gateway to the community, this unique place will complement the fabric of Carmel Valley by linking the neighborhoods together with daily activities.
 A significant opportunity exists to apply contemporary planning concepts that are embodied within the San Diego City of Villages strategy included in the 2008 General Plan.
 The Land Use and Community Planning Element of the City's General Plan states that "a village is defined as the mixed-use heart of a community where residential, commercial, employment and civic uses are all present and integrated.
-All villages will be pedestrianfriendly and characterized by inviting, accessible, and attractive streets and public spaces."
+All villages will be pedestrian-friendly and characterized by inviting, accessible, and attractive streets and public spaces."

-One Paseo offers the opportunity for placemaking to create a compact, walkable mixed-use community village.
-The proposed land use pattern vibrantly combines a lively mixture of retail, homes, entertainment, boutique hotel and workplaces.
-Main Street, the centerpiece of One Paseo, recalls the nostalgia of traditional small town values while looking to the future.
-Carmel Valley will benefit from creating a community-defining hub of consumer activity and social interaction in a way that will authentically expresses the personality and culture of Carmel Valley.
+One Paseo offers the opportunity to create a compact, walkable mixed-use community village.
+The proposed land use pattern vibrantly combines a lively mixture of retail, homes and workplaces.
+Carmel Valley will benefit from creating a communitydefining hub of consumer activity and social interaction in a way that will authentically expresses the personality and culture of Carmel Valley.